ewalsh/breeze-enets/README.md

 5. A powerful part of this framework is to search over both lambda and alpha.
 I have added an Akka distributed implementation to perform cross vaildation and selection of alpha.
   * You can see an implementation of this within the Zeppelin Notebook.

+6. Added the Higham (2002) algorithm for non positive definite matrices.
+  * The original paper makes a positive definite assumption, but data is rarely this well structured in the wild.

 # ENETS (Elastic Nets in Scala)